-Concurrent Funding: Applicants may not hold a concurrent career development award, the equivalent of an R01 or other major source of research funding that covers more than half of their salary.
+Concurrent Funding: Applicants may not hold a concurrent career development award, the equivalent of an RO1 or other major source of research funding that covers more than half of their salary.
 Applicants should check concurrent funding restrictions for existing awards and are encouraged to contact program staff to confirm eligibility.

 - Applicants who have pending applications to the NIH and/or other funders are encouraged to submit proposals to the Patterson Trust.
-If notified on or prior to January 31, 2025, that they have been successful in securing such funding, applications to the program must be withdrawn.
+If notified on or prior to January 31, 2026, that they have been successful in securing such funding, applications to the program must be withdrawn.
 It is the responsibility of applicants to contact program staff as soon as they are notified of any new funding. - Scientific and budgetary overlap is not allowable.
 Any scientific or budgetary overlap with other current or pending support should be clearly described, including a plan to avoid duplication of funding.

-Previous Funding: Applicant may not have held a previous R, K, or DP2 award.
+Previous Funding: Applicant may not have held a previous R, K, or DP2 award either as the Principal Investigator or Co-PI.
 Applicant may not have held any previous career development award (such as those performed under the guidance of mentor with the goal of a transition to independence), including those from foundations.
+An R03 and K12 award are not considered large awards; Applicants who hold or have previously held an R03 or K12 award would be eligible for the Patterson Award as long as the 50% salary requirement is met (see Concurrent Funding section above).

 Diverse and Inclusive Research: To promote and enable diversity in biomedical research, the Patterson Trust is committed to awarding researchers of all backgrounds, including racial/ethnic groups that are underrepresented in science.
-The National Science Foundation and the National Institutes of Health have established that individuals from the following groups are underrepresented in science: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaskan Natives, Native Hawaiians, and other Pacific Islanders.
+Individuals from the following groups are underrepresented in science: Blacks or African Americans, Hispanics or Latinos, American Indians or Alaskan Natives, Native Hawaiians, and other Pacific Islanders.
 Applicants that identify as a member of these groups are encouraged to apply.
 In addition, applicants and mentors are encouraged to speak to their commitment to diversity, equity, and inclusion within the application.
-Please see the University of California, Irvine site for helpful guidance on writing a diversity and inclusion statement: https://ap.uci.edu/faculty/guidance/ieactivities/.